The R-5 ballistic missile

-The R-5 medium range rocket, became the first "strategic" missile in the Soviet fleet, capable of flying beyond 1,000-kilometer range and carrying nuclear warhead.
+The R-5 medium range rocket, became the first "strategic" missile in the Soviet fleet, capable of flying beyond 1,000-kilometer range and carrying a nuclear warhead.

 Active phase of the R-5 development fell on 1952.
 A single-stage missile was designed as a 20-meter tall cylinder instead of cigar-like shape common for previous A-4-derived rockets, such as R-1 and R-2.
 For the first time, both fuel and oxidizer tanks welded of light aluminum and magnesium alloys were made as monocoque structures yielding great weight savings.
 The riveting was used for the assembly of the tail section made of dural and aluminum.

 The tail section also carried short triangular fins with wind rudders instead of bulky A-4-derived stabilizers of the R-1 and 2.
 Still, resemblance to the A-4 has been retained in the propulsion unit.

 The R-5 was powered by a single A-4-derived engine, developed in OKB-456 in Khimki under designation RD-103.
 It used a 92-percent mix of alcohol with water as a fuel and liquid oxygen as an oxidizer and yielded trust of 43.8 tons.
 Comparing with the A-4 engine, RD-103 featured a number of improvements including better cooling system for the combustion chamber and introduction of automated trust control.
 Solid catalizator was used for decay of hydrogen peroxide in the gas generator, which provided hot gas to drive the turbopump on the propellant line.
 The centrifugal pump was used to drive the hydrogen peroxide into the gas generator.
 Elastic fuel lines were also used for the first time.